-THE PEOPLE BEHIND BUDGET TRAVEL TALK – THAT’S US!
+THE PEOPLE BEHIND BUDGET TRAVEL TALK – loving Autumn in Japan.

 Jan (Blogger) and Marty (Photographer) – We’ve been a couple for 36 years.

-We have retired from paid employment, which gives us more time.
+We have retired from paid employment, which gives us more time to travel.

-So that you can plan your own Journey, Destinations and Experiences.
+We can help you plan your Journey, Destinations and Experiences.

 WHY WE STARTED BUDGET TRAVEL TALK